Through the work of this group, we will amplify the voice and influence of the merit shop electrical contracting industry.

 - Engage in other educational activity as determined by the Board of Directors.

-The WFDI research initiative represents the voice of over 3,600 IEC member businesses representing over 80,000 electrical and systems workers through the United States in addition to over 14,000 electrical apprentices throughout 50+ electrical apprentice campuses and a pipeline of over 5,000 prospective apprentices through the myelectriccareer.com initiative.
+The WFDI research initiative represents the voice of over 4,100 IEC member businesses in addition to over 17,000 electrical apprentices throughout 53 electrical apprentice campuses and a pipeline of over 5,000 prospective apprentices annually through the myelectriccareer.com initiative.